Building collapse: Delhi govt announces Rs 5 lakh for family of minor deceased, Rs 10 lakh for adult victims | Headlines

 - India

-The family of a four-year-old girl who died in the Lahori Gate building collapse will get an ex-gratia assistance of Rs 5 lakh while the kin of the two deceased senior citizens will be provided Rs 10 lakh, the Delhi government announced on Tuesday.
+The Delhi government on Tuesday said it will provide an ex-gratia assistance of Rs 5 lakh to the family of a four-year-old girl and Rs 10 lakh each to the kin of the two senior citizens, all of whom were killed in the Lahori Gate building collapse recently.

-Delhi Food and Supplies Minister Imran Hussain visited the LNJP Hospital to meet the injured.
+Delhi Food and Supplies Minister Imran Hussain also met the injured at the Lok Nayak Jai Prakash Narayan Hospital here.

-The minister directed the officials concerned to make sufficient arrangements of accommodation and food for the affected residents.
+The minister directed the officials concerned to provide shelter and food to those who were affected by the tragedy.

-''On behalf of the Delhi government, Hussain also announced an ex-gratia of Rs 10 lakh each for the kin of the deceased, Rs 5 lakh amount for the deceased minor victim, besides Rs 2 lakh to those seriously injured and Rs 20,000 for injured persons,'' according to an official statement.

-A two-storey building collapsed in the city's Lahori Gate area on Sunday, killing three people and injuring nine.
+A two-storey building had collapsed in Lahori Gate area on Sunday, killing three people and injuring nine.
 The deceased were Khushi (4), Suleman (75) and Shagufta (70).

+''On behalf of the Delhi government, minister Hussain announced an ex-gratia of Rs 10 lakh each to the kin of the deceased senior citizens, Rs 5 lakh for the family of the deceased minor, Rs 2 lakh to those seriously injured and Rs 20,000 for the other injured people,'' an official statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)